aditisharma0612/Youth_Skill_Development/README.md

+**SkillSpring – a springboard for young talent.**
-**SkillBridge - AI-Powered Education & Skill Development Platform** Check out here: https://aditisharma0612.github.io/Youth_Skill_Development/
+Check out here:
+https://aditisharma0612.github.io/Youth_Skill_Development/

 🚀 About the Project
-SkillBridge is an AI-powered skill development platform designed to help students and job seekers bridge the gap between their current skills and career aspirations.
+SkillSpring is an AI-powered skill development platform designed to help students and job seekers bridge the gap between their current skills and career aspirations.
 The platform provides personalized assessments, AI-powered course recommendations, job matching, mentorship, and career guidance.

 ✅ Features: